Last updated May 21, 2021

-The car will be affected by depreciation, therefore the car could be worth considerably less than the cost at the end of the term
+The car will be affected by depreciation; therefore, it may be worth considerably less at the end of the term

 Monthly repayments are higher than PCP and PCH finance

-You cannot sell the car until all payments have been made without permission of the finance company
+You cannot modify or sell the car until you've made all of your payments

-If you finance a car using Hire Purchase there is a clause in the Consumer Credit Act which allows you to get out of the contract early, which is known as ‘voluntary termination’.
-This clause allows drivers to terminate the agreement and return the car to the finance provider if at least 50% of payments have been made.
+There is a clause in the Consumer Credit Act that allows you to end the contract early, known as ‘voluntary termination’.
+This clause allows drivers to terminate the agreement and return the car to the finance company provided they’ve made at least 50% of their repayments.

-You may want to end your Hire Purchase agreement early for reasons such as your financial situation changing, if the car is no longer required or you have found a similar car at a lower cost elsewhere.
-However, if you do choose to terminate your HP agreement early, you will need to ensure that the car is in good overall condition, otherwise you will be liable for the costs of any repairs necessary.
+There are many reasons you may want to terminate your Hire Purchase agreement early.
+Financial changes, no longer requiring the car, or finding a cheaper alternative are all valid reasons.
+However, if you choose to terminate your HP agreement early, you’ll need to ensure the car is in good overall condition; otherwise, you’ll be liable for the costs of any necessary repairs.

-If you want to terminate your HP agreement, but haven’t yet paid 50% of the amount in the contract, you will need to pay the difference before being able to apply for voluntary termination.
-You should also ensure that you keep a copy of any documentation to ensure the finance company can’t claim you defaulted on payments, which could have a negative effect on your finances and credit score.
+If you want to terminate your HP agreement, but haven’t paid 50% of the contract’s amount, you will need to pay the difference before applying for voluntary termination.
+Remember to keep copies of any documentation, too, as this will prevent the finance company from claiming you defaulted on your payments, which would likely damage your credit score rating.